How To Suck Up Water With A Shop Vacuum

 Shop vacuums are specifically designed to handle a wide range of materials, including both dry debris (such as sawdust, dirt, glass, screws or other small objects) and liquids (such as water, spills, or floods).
 They are often used in environments where regular vacuums would be inadequate or prone to damage, such as workshops, garages, construction sites, or everyday homes due to kids, pets and other constant messes.

-To suck up water and other non-flammable liquid messes is basically the same as sucking up dry messes, expect you need to change or remove the filter.
+To clean up water and other non-flammable liquid messes is basically the same as sucking up dry messes, except you need to change or remove the filter.

-To remove the paper filter from the shop vacuum to suck up water requires you to unscrew it, often a slight turn to the left, not a lot of force is needed.
-Once the filter is unseated, the filter pulls down and off the shop vacuum.
+To remove the paper filter from the shop vac to clean up water requires you to unscrew it, often a slight turn to the left, not a lot of force is needed.
+Once the filter is unseated, the filter pulls down and off the shop vac.

-If your shop vacuum has a bag, you must also remove it too.
+If your shop vac has a bag, you must also remove it too.

 2. Install Foam Filter Or No Filter